What Is a Bunion?

 Research has shown that over 85 percent of those who have had bunion surgery are satisfied with the outcome of their surgery.
 Most of the other 15 percent have strong improvement, but still have some pain and limitations.

-But if you’re in daily pain just walking around the house, bunion surgery with our four Foot & Ankle Clinics of Utah podiatric surgeons could be one of the best things you’ve ever elected to do.
+But if you’re in daily pain just walking around the house, bunion surgery with our two Precision Foot and Ankle podiatric surgeons could be one of the best things you’ve ever elected to do.

 Can my bunion return after having bunion surgery?